-- Finally, throw in crushed garlic, chopped herbs and smoked paprika.
-Give it a stir and simmer for another few minutes.
+- Finally, throw in crushed garlic, chopped herbs, and smoked paprika.
+Stir it and simmer for another few minutes.
 Set aside, covered.

 For the Gluten-Free Lentil Loaf:

 - Next, rinse the lentils thoroughly.
-Then, drain them and add 3 cups of water and 2 teaspoons of broth powder (we’re going to cook the lentils in plenty of water as we’re after mushy result).
-Additionally, throw in a 2g piece of kombu seaweed and a bay leaf to enhance flavours and mineral content as well as ease the digestion.
+Then, drain them and add 3 cups of water and 2 teaspoons of broth powder (we’re going to cook the lentils in plenty of water, so it's mushy).
+Additionally, throw in a 2g piece of kombu seaweed and a bay leaf to enhance the flavors.